Life Expectancy Calculator

 Genetics and Family History

 Genetics account for roughly 20–30% of lifespan variation.
 Having parents or grandparents who lived past 80 is a positive indicator.
 Family history of heart disease, cancer, or diabetes before age 60 suggests higher genetic risk for those conditions.
-However, lifestyle factors can substantially modify genetic predisposition – a person with a family history of heart disease who exercises regularly, maintains a healthy weight, and does not smoke may outlive someone with no family history but poor lifestyle habits.
+However, lifestyle factors can substantially modify genetic predisposition.
+A person with a family history of heart disease who exercises regularly, maintains a healthy weight, and does not smoke may outlive someone with no family history but poor lifestyle habits.

 Interpreting Your Result